kestra-io/docs/content/blogs/2023-09-04-reverse-etl-vs-cdp.md

 On the other hand, data in a Reverse ETL process may not be as immediate.
 This doesn't have to be a limitation, especially if your analytics pipeline is running frequently and the small time difference is not critical for your operations.

-Therefore, while CDPs offer real-time data capturing capabilities, this advantage isn't always as significant depending on your specific needs and how frequently your Reverse ETL processes are run.
+Therefore, while CDPs offer real-time data-capturing capabilities, this advantage isn't always as significant depending on your specific needs and how frequently your Reverse ETL processes are run.

 ### Customizability vs. Specificity ###
 Reverse ETL provides a high degree of flexibility, particularly when it comes to data customization and workflow design.
 Businesses can select specific data subsets to push back into operational systems for particular use cases.
 This system allows for complex event designs and trigger-based actions that are dependent on multiple data sources—such as website visits, product usage, email interaction, LinkedIn activities, and more.
 Essentially, Reverse ETL can be highly customized to meet the unique demands and data architecture of a business.